barchart/events-client-js/README_API.md

 ### JavaScript SDK

-If you prefer not to use the HTTP API directly, a JavaScript client exists, which is intended to simplify interaction with the backend.
-It exposes promise-based functions and handles HTTP request construction.
+If you prefer not to use the HTTP API directly, a JavaScript SDK exists which simplifies interaction with the backend.
+It exposes promise-based functions and handles the details of HTTP interactions with the backend.
 The readme file for the SDK can be found [here](https://github.com/barchart/events-client-js/blob/master/README_SDK.md).

 ## Export File Schema